farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-22-Multiple-Input-Types.md

 A common example is the database connection. .Net offers a strongly typed DbConnection type, but the connection is usually stored as a string.
 There may also be framework-specific representations.
 Different users will have different opinions about how they want to represent the connection string and forcing users to convert every time would be frustrating.

-The overload types may not always be directly interchangable.
+The overload types may not always be directly interchangeable.
 Configuration is a common source of this pattern force.
 For example, when a user might just want to specify the number of concurrent connections, or they may need to be specific about concurrency, lifetime scope, resource division, and more.

 <!-- Similar scenarios might apply for mostly-polymorphic behavior.
 Consider passing a ... instead of caseing on type, could clearly communicate the  -->